ESCOMP/SimpleLand/python/README.md

 To run all tests (unit tests, system tests and pylint), simply run `make all` from this directory.

+## Python environment

+use the "npl" conda environment on cheyenne

 ## Unit and system tests

 Unit and system tests can be run in one of two ways; these do the same